UrbsLab/ExSTraCS_ML_Pipeline_Binary_Notebook/README.md

 - Balanced accuracy is applied as the evaluation metric for the hyperparameter sweep

 ## Part 4: ML feature importance vizualization
+Performs normalization and transformation of feature importances scores for all algorithms and generates our proposed 'compound feature importance plots'.

 ***
 ## Schematic of ML Analysis Pipeline